edenmengste/CODSOFT/README.md

 ## Future Plans

 During this internship, I faced several challenges.
 Overcoming these challenges helped me learn many things.
-I plan to continue learning and exploring C++ further by [mention your future learning plans, e.g., working on personal projects, contributing to open-source projects, or learning advanced C++ features].
+I plan to continue learning and exploring C++ further by working on personal projects, contributing to open-source projects, or learning advanced C++ features.

 Thank you for this incredible opportunity!
 I'm excited to continue learning and growing as a C++ developer.